Examples of Phoneme Manipulation:

 When children understand phoneme manipulation, they will have advanced phonemic awareness.
 They’ll be able to pick up on sound patterns and be better equipped to learn how to decode words and phonetically write words.

-Phoneme Manipulation and the Science of Reading
+Phoneme Manipulation and the Science of Reading:

 As we have already discussed, phoneme manipulation is a crucial skill within phonological awareness and is directly tied to a child’s ability to read and write effectively.